Meet the Growing Demand for Homeland Security Professionals

-For assistance deciding which program fits your goals, call an enrollment advisor at:
+For assistance deciding which program fits your goals, call an enrollment advisor at:888.815.8075

-During my two years at Walden, the professors that I had were great.
+During my 2 years at Walden, the professors that I had were great.
 I did not meet one that I did not like.
 They were all available to me.
 They did not sound like I was annoying them when I called them at ten o’clock at night, when I emailed them back to back to back to back to back.
 They were friendly every time I talked to them through any communication that I had with them.
 So, I can say that within those years with Walden, it was great with the professors.
 I really liked the way that they were working in the field.
 And it was real life for them, as well.

 *International Information Systems Security Certification Consortium, 2013 Global Information Security Workforce Study, on the Internet at https://www.isc2cares.org/uploadedFiles/wwwisc2caresorg/Content/2013-ISC2-Global-Information-Security-Workforce-Study.pdf (viewed online April 21, 2014).